CesarDobleo/unvedlievable/README.md

 # How to #

-Include the script in your head (and don't forget to include jQuery):
+Include the script in your head (and don't forget to include jQuery - tested in 1.4.2+):

     <script type="text/javascript" src="path/to/js/jquery.js"></script>
     <script type="text/javascript" src="path/to/js/jquery.unvedlievable.js"></script>